aamnah/dotfiles/README.md

 While `.bash_profile` has six color variables added, `.colors` is a more elaborate version with eight colors and their bold, underlined, background, high intensity, bold high intensity and high intensity version.

 ####Usage:
 Wrap the code you want to color in the appropriate tags.
-There is an opening tag in the format of `$Name` and a closing tag `Color_Off` at the end.
+There is an opening tag in the format of `$Name` and a closing tag `$Color_Off` at the end.
 For example

 `echo -e "\n${Yellow}Current date :$Color_Off " ; date`